webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Huntsman.md

 ---
 aliases:
 - Huntsman
 tags:
 - Compendium/CSRD/en/Creatures-NPCs
 - Creature
 - Creature/Kind/NPC
 - Creature/Level/2
 - Creature/Armor/1
 - Creature/Health/8
-title: Huntsman
-collection: Creatures-NPCs
-kind: Compendium
 ---

 ## Huntsman
 A huntsman may be in the employ of a powerful magic user, protecting a section of the woods they consider their own, or just trying to provide for their family by chopping wood and hunting game.